StanimirMihaylovAngelov/Advanced_BIM/A4/README.md

 2. Download the `.exe` file, run it, and choose the download directory
 3. You should now be able to open and visualize your IFC models in `BIMvision`

+### IFCopenshell

+There are different methods of installation, depending on your situation.
+If you are following this guide and using Spyder and BIMvision, you should choose the Pre-built packages.
+1. Start by downloading IfcOpenShell (newest version) here: Installation - IfcOpenShell 0.7.0 documentation (blenderbim.org)
+    1. Choose the Pre-built package suitable for your computer’s operating system.
+2. Follow the installation guide for Pre-built package (step 1-3)

+> :bulb: **Tip:** Remember to appreciate the little things in life.